Pergolas and gazebos are the structures that can add beauty as well as functionality to your outdoor garden.

 Unlike pressure-treated lumber, modified wood undergoes a thermal modification process which makes it highly durable and a great non-toxic alternative for outside home structures.

 Thermally modified wood is a natural wood product that’s typically “cooked” in oxygen-free ovens with temperatures ranging above 400 degrees Fahrenheit.

-During and after the process is completed wood cell structures along with natural grains get enhanced beautifully making it even more attractive than various tropical hardwoods.
+During and after the process is completed, wood cell structures, along with natural grains, get enhanced beautifully, making them even more attractive than various tropical hardwoods.

 What about Douglas Fir Wood for Pergola and Gazebo?

 A popular alternative to redwood and cedar is the Douglas fir.

 Douglas fir can grow to 300 feet and is quite abundant in the Pacific Northwest.